quii/pepper/README.md

 This way, users can use this matcher in different ways, like checking if a slice has a size `LessThan(5)` or `GreaterThan(3)`.

-With this simple change, users can leverage the _other_ composition tools like `And`:
+With this simple change, users can also leverage the _other_ composition tools like `And`:

 ```go
 Expect(t, catsInAHotel).To(HaveSize(GreaterThan(3).And(LessThan(10))))